pip1999/Portfolio/README.md

 Homework week 7:

 The plot shows each song's danceability and energy, seperated by playlists that I want to compare.
 Additionally, the size of the points show the popularity of each song.

+Important: you should download/open the plot othewise it is not very clear :)